vpandita-maker/where-in-the-world/README.md

-# 🌍 Where in the World?
+# 🌍 Where in the World? - CASE 1 SUBMISSION
 ### Geography Trivia Leaderboard — REST API + Full Stack Web App

 A real-time geography trivia platform with two games, a persistent global leaderboard, live statistics, and a fully documented REST API.